roryl/zsx/README.md

 - Forces developers to think through the first page load experience up front.
 - Dissuades client side hydration which we consider an anti-pattern.
 - "Premature optimization is the root of all evil" - You don't need to spend time optimizing the performance of pages that are seldom used.
-- Caching of pages can be done server-size in a more robust manner
+- Caching of pages can be done server-side in a more robust manner

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)

 ## Explicit Link and Form Handling

-As compared to some similar libraries, ZSX does not automatically override all links or forms, because:
+As compared to some similar libraries, ZSX does not automatically enhance all links or forms, because:

 - The application will be most responsive when you swap the smallest amount of content necessary
 - You should be able to inspect the HTML and understand what each link/form behavior is without having to know hidden information
-- You should think through which content exactly needs to be updated from every click or form post.
+- You should think through exactly which content needs to be updated after every click or form post.

-Therefore when using ZSX, you explicitly decide for every link/form which content needs to be updated, and which zx-* features to apply.
+Therefore when using ZSX, for every link or form, you explicitly decide which content needs to be updated, and which zx-* features to apply.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)